Hilary Swank: Philanthropy

-Animal advocacy

-Swank hosted and co-produced a two-hour television special, Fox’s Cause for Paws: An All-Star Dog Special, which aired on Thanksgiving night in 2014.
+Swank hosted and co-produced a two-hour television special, Fox's Cause for Paws: An All-Star Dog Special, which aired on Thanksgiving night in 2014.
 The show celebrated the human-dog connection and rescue dogs.
 In 2014, The Petco Foundation honored Swank for her animal advocacy work and, in 2015, she received the Compassion Award by ASPCA.

-In 2015, Swank founded a nonprofit organization, the Hilaroo Foundation, which aims to bring at-risk teenagers and rescue dogs together in the hope that the two can heal each other.
+Also in 2015, Swank founded a nonprofit organization, the Hilaroo Foundation, which aims to bring at-risk teenagers and rescue dogs together in the hope that the two can heal each other.
 She was inspired to create the foundation after rescuing a dog called Karoo in South Africa.

+On February 24, 2024, Hilary Swank supported Ukraine by appearing in a video with 29 other world stars to support Ukraine against Russia.

+In May of that year, she joined UNITED24 ambassadors and will raise funds for Ukraine.

 Personal life

 In a January 2009 episode of The Office, "Prince Family Paper", the subplot of the episode is the office coworkers debating whether or not Hilary Swank is "hot".
 Swank referred to such discussions emphasizing the looks of women in Hollywood as doing a "disservice".

 In October 2011, Swank attracted controversy for attending an event in Chechnya's capital Grozny on the 35th birthday of Chechen president Ramzan Kadyrov on October 5.
 After wishing him "Happy birthday, Mr. President", she reportedly claimed knowledge about Kadyrov saying, "I read.
 I do my research."
 Following criticism from human rights groups, that reported having informed her about the human rights abuses in Chechnya prior to the event and asked her to reconsider her participation, Swank said she was unaware that Kadyrov had been accused of human rights violations and that she "deeply regrets" taking part in the lavish concert.
 She donated her personal appearance fees "to various charitable organizations".

 In a 2020 interview with Health, Swank revealed that she took a three-year break from acting beginning in 2014 to help her father recover from a lung transplant.

-She has been good friends with actress Mariska Hargitay after meeting on the set of television series ER.
+She has been good friends with actress Mariska Hargitay since the two met on the set of television series ER.
 Hargitay was a maid of honor at Swank's wedding to Philip Schneider in 2018.